How Do I Get Rid of Chicken Coop Flies Effectively?

 • Jar Traps: Containers with small openings – they are easy for flies to enter but harder to escape.
 Once inside, they drown in a liquid bait.

-• Fly Strips: Sticky fly ribbons have an adhesive coating that flies become stuck to when they land.
+• Fly Strips: Sticky fly strips or ribbons have an adhesive coating that flies become stuck to when they land.

 • Electric Traps: Electric fly traps use ultraviolet light to attract flies, which are then zapped by an electric grid when they come into contact with it.